How to get toDunham Masseycar-free

 From further afield via Manchester

-Bus 280 runs hourly (except Sundays) from Altrincham to Dunham Massey – see above for details.
+Bus 280 runs regularly (except Sundays) from Altrincham to Dunham Massey – see above for details.

 From further afield via Warrington